Sung-Huan/ANNOgesic/docs/source/subcommands.rst

   Staphylococcus_aureus_HG003     1632630 .       aA      a       57      .
   Staphylococcus_aureus_HG003     1499572 .
 T       TT,TTTTT        43.8525 .

 These mutations will cause conflict.
-Then the conflict will effect the positions of other mutations.
+Then, the conflict will effect the positions of other mutations.
 Therefore, it will generate four different fasta files.
+The fisrt two lines are "position conflict", and the last line is "mutation conflict".
 ``$STRAIN_$PROGRAM_seq_reference.csv`` is the index for these four fasta files.

 ::